kostiakoval/swift-evolution/proposals/xxxx-package-manager-manifest-api-redesign.md

     require a dependency, and annoying to have to specify the name twice.

     This is desirable but it should be proposed separately.

+* Introduce an "identity rule" to determine if an API should use an initializer or a factory method:

+    Under this rule, an entity having an identity, will use a type initializer and everything else will use factory methods. `Package`, `Target` and `Product` are identities.
+However, a product referenced in a target dependency is not an identity.

+    We rejected this because it may become a source of confusion for users.
+    Another downside is that the product initializers will have to used with the dot notation (e.g.: `.Executable(name: "tool", targets: ["tool"])`) which is a little awkward because we expect factory methods and enum cases to use the dot syntax.
+This can be solved by moving these products outside of `Product` class but we think having a namespace for product provides a lot of value.

+* Upgrade `SystemPackageProvider` enum to a struct.

+    We thought about upgrading `SystemPackageProvider` to a struct when we had the "identity" rule but since we're dropping that, there is no need for this change.

+    ```swift
+    public struct SystemPackageProvider {
+        enum PackageManager {
+            case apt
+            case brew
+        }

+        /// The system package manager.
+        let packageManager: PackageManager

+        /// The array of system packages.
+        let packages: [String]

+        init(_ packageManager: PackageManager, packages: [String])
+    }
+    ```